 As the audience completes their journey through King Tutankhamun’s life and death, they are greeted with a finale immersive experience, A’aru or The Afterlife.
 Cortina produced the beginning chapter of the story, which is projected from floor to ceiling.
 King Tut’s coffin opens, his death mask rises, and the gold of Tutankhamun’s treasure envelops the audience.
 Gold, statues, weapons, jewelry, and precious amulets surround the viewer, each with a particular purpose in King Tutankhamun’s Afterlife.
 As the immersive treasure sequence subsides, the story continues with a vivid imagined journey in the Afterlife.

-Beyond King Tut: The Immersive Experience begins its world premiere at the National Geographic Museum in Washington, D.C.
-(June 2022-February 2023) and continues at SoWa Power Station in Boston (July 8-September 18).
+Beyond King Tut: The Immersive Experience is at the National Geographic Museum in Washington, DC until February 2023 and at SoWa Power Station in Boston through September 18th, 2022.

 Images courtesy of Beyond King Tut, photos by Rodney Bailey.